valoudefou/val-commerce-demo-v2/README.md

 - 🎨 Responsive Tailwind CSS design with reusable Vue components
 - 🛒 Persistent cart composable with add, update, and remove capabilities
 - 📚 Editorial storytelling and marketing sections to show brand narrative
-- ☁️ Ready-to-deploy configuration for Vercel hosting
+- 🌍 Server-rendered architecture ready for Node, serverless, or edge runtimes
 - 🧪 Feature flagging with Flagship, pre-rendered on the server and revalidated client-side without UI flicker

 ## Getting started